geersch/nestjs-getting-started/docs/02-rest-api.md

 NestJS's module system is very similar to that of Angular, but there are some differences.
 Like Angular NestJS uses [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to provide metadata ([reflect-metadata](https://github.com/rbuckton/reflect-metadata)) to organize the application structure, configure the routing for the API endpoints, configure guards, validation...etc.

 A module is a class annotated with a `@Module` decorator.
 The application must have at least one **root module**.
 The root module is the starting point Nest uses to build the application graph.
 This graph is the internal data structure that Nest uses to resolve module and provider relationships and dependencies.
-It is strongly recommended to use modules to organizes your application.
+It is strongly recommended to use modules to organize your application.
 Encapsulate closely related functionality into a separate module.

 Let's take a look at our application's root module.